swiing/hugo-theme-primer/exampleSite/content/guidelines/how-to-use.md

 ## Pre-requisite

 This guide assumes prior knowledge of hugo.
-You may want to check the [hugo documentation](https://gohugo.io/documentation/).
+You may want to check first the [hugo documentation](https://gohugo.io/documentation/).

+## Philosophy

+The `hugo-theme-primer` is not quite a full fledge theme.
+This is on purpose: although it comes with some sort of default layouts, the intention is to leave it to you to design the layouts that best match your needs.

+Instead, the theme provides **utilities** and **components** that you can mix and match to build your site according to your needs.

 ## How does it work?

 The theme provides helpers in the form of:

-- [partials](https://gohugo.io/templates/partials/): for inclusion in your [templates](https://gohugo.io/templates/)
+- [partials](https://gohugo.io/templates/partials/): for inclusion in your hugo[templates](https://gohugo.io/templates/)
-- [shortcodes](https://gohugo.io/content-management/shortcodes/): for inclusion in your [content](https://gohugo.io/content-management/organization/) files
+- [shortcodes](https://gohugo.io/content-management/shortcodes/): for inclusion in your hugo [content](https://gohugo.io/content-management/organization/) files

 ## What if the primer item I need is not implemented yet?